 Sanz likewise denied receiving kickbacks.”It´s false,” he said of the Yáñezes´ claims.

 Roberto Yáñez showed Reuters a signed copy of Blanco´s contract laying out expectations for the candidate´s run.
+If you treasured this article so you would like to receive more info concerning kL nicely visit our website.
 The soccer star was instructed to pose for photos with prospective voters, dash off autographs and greet women with a kiss, according to the document, which Blanco has claimed is fake.